urbit/urbit.org-reloaded/content/community/grants-and-bounties/ragnarok-online-on-urbit.md

 - In game chat channels can be mapped to urbit chats, or to urbit itself, meaning you can get in-game code evaluation.
 Ad-hoc addons for boss fights, guild events, and market trading maybe?
 - An emergent reputation system - players won't want to join servers that have corrupt GMs or excessive botting, since those servers will likely be blacklisted and your character won't be transferable.
 Servers might also identify stars that sell planets to gold sellers and ban planets under them.
 - Patreon-esque donation system when we get bitcoin wallet support.

+## Milestones

+### Gall app
+1 stars
+A gall app that handles updates to all linked character states and relevant game state.
+The data model should be constructed with an eye towards supporting multiple games and permissioning

+### Frontend UI
+1 stars
+Character and game state display.
+Should be able to view various server and character stats as well as read chat channels.
+Character creation and account deletion as well.

+### Working connection to RO server
+1 stars
+A customized urbit RO server that only accepts @p logins and a documented communication pattern with the gall app.